Fiber cable termination

-Fiber cable termination is the addition of connectors to each optical fiber in a cable.
+Fiber Optic cable termination is the addition of connectors to each optical fiber in a cable.
 The fibers need to have connectors fitted before they can attach to other equipment.
 Two common solutions for fiber cable termination are pigtails and fanout kits or breakout kits.

+Termination Process

+In order to terminate a Fiber Optic cable, the appropriate connector must be determined.
+The type of fiber-optic adapter that the terminated cable will connect to will dictate which connector will be used.
+The most common types that are added to fiber optic cable in inside plant environments are LC, SC, ST, and FC.
+Some fiber connectors are pre-polished mechanical connectors for ease of installation or anaerobic connectors which require cleaving and polishing.

+Once the appropriate connector has been identified, the termination process can begin.
+Common termination methods include no-epoxy-no-polish, epoxy and polish and pigtail splicing.
+Regardless of the method, the beginning steps are the same.
+First, the sleeve, or secondary coating, must be stripped from the fiber.
+The primary coating must also be stripped away, revealing the bare fiber.
+Best practice guidelines from the FOA mandate that the bare fiber be cleaned by an alcohol wipe at this step.
+The face, or cross section must be cleaved first before the bare fiber is ready to be joined with a connector.
+Once the fiber is stripped, cleaned, and cleaved, it is ready to be joined to a connector.

 Pigtails

 A fiber pigtail is a single, short, usually tight-buffered, optical fiber that has an optical connector pre-installed on one end and a length of exposed fiber at the other end.

 The end of the pigtail is stripped and fusion spliced to a single fiber of a multi-fiber trunk.
 Splicing of pigtails to each fiber in the trunk "breaks out" the multi-fiber cable into its component fibers for connection to the end equipment.

 Pigtails can have female or male connectors.
 Female connectors could be mounted in a patch panel, often in pairs although single-fiber solutions exist, to allow them to be connected to endpoints or other fiber runs with patch fibers.
 Alternatively they can have male connectors and plug directly into an optical transceiver.

+Fiber optic pigtails are available in various types: Grouped by pigtail connector type, there are LC fiber optic pigtails, SC fiber pigtails and ST fiber pigtails, etc. By fiber type, there are single-mode fiber optic pigtail and multimode fiber optic pigtail.
+And by fiber count, 6 fibers, 12 fibers optic pigtails can be found in the market.